 Renaissance Quarterly, Volume 70, Issue 3 Fall 2017 , pp. 935-976.

 This article contributes to the debate over the relationship between Renaissance humanism and later secularization and radical thought.
 By examining humanist biographies of ancient philosophers it demonstrates how pious humanists’ efforts to Christianize and defend pre-Christian thinkers fostered intellectual tools which inadvertently undermined the necessity of Scripture, paving the way for later Deism.

 Other Recent Articles and Book Chapters

 “The Effects of Authorial Strategies for Transforming Antiquity on the Place of the Renaissance in the Current Philosophical Canon,” in Beyond Reception: Renaissance Humanism and the Transformation of Classical Antiquity, eds.
-Patrick Baker, Johannes Helmrath, and Craig Kallendorf, forthcoming.
+Patrick Baker, Johannes Helmrath, and Craig Kallendorf, 2019.

 “The Recovery of Stoicism in the Renaissance,” in The Routledge Handbook of the Stoic Tradition, ed.
 John Sellars.
 New York: Routledge, 2016.

 “The Active and Monastic Life in Humanist Biographies of Pythagoras,” in Forms and Transfers of Pythagorean Knowledge: Askesis – Religion – Science, eds.
 Almut-Barbara Renger & Alessandro Stavru.
 Harrassowitz: Wiesbaden, 2016.